EDUCBA

 • Business requirement analysis.

-• The understanding of system requirements is explained in a lucid and simple manner.
+• The understanding of system requirements is explained lucidly and simply.

 Disadvantage:

-• The only drawback is the UML Activity Diagram is the messages or the communications between two components, or the user cannot be shown.
+• The only drawback of the UML Activity Diagram is that the messages or communications between two components or the user cannot be shown.

 Symbols used in the UML Activity Diagram